XOR97/azhar/content/articles/Apache Arrow.md

 +++
-title = "Columnar In-Memory Analytics using Arrow" date = "2019-01-27T14:10:29Z" description = ""
+title = "Columnar In-Memory Analytics using Arrow" date = "2019-01-27T14:10:29Z" description = "A peek into the the future of analytic computations." slug = "" tags = ["Data Science"]
-slug = ""
-tags = ["Data Science"]
 +++

 Folks, there is a new library in town that is taking the data engineering community by storm.

-Welcome, Apache Arrow
+Introducing, Apache Arrow

 > Apache Arrow is a cross-language development platform for in-memory data.
 It specifies a standardized language-independent columnar memory format for flat and hierarchical data, organized for efficient analytic operations on modern hardware.